-Mr Cutts-McKay had said previously that the school needed more pupils in order to open in September.'No demand'
+Mr Cutts-McKay had said previously that the school needed more pupils in order to open in September.

 A DfE spokesperson said: "Unfortunately Newark has been unable to reach the high bar we have set and today we have withdrawn our approval for the project to proceed any further."

 Nottinghamshire County Councillor John Peck, who has responsibility for education at the authority, said: "The demand wasn't there.
 There was never enough pupils for the school.